 “It’s easier said than done.
 However, a consistent teacher generally has much better control of the classroom than an inconsistent one.”

 Mrs. Brown took a deep breath.
 “Well, that’s enough to think about for one day.
-It all boils down to this: Every teacher needs a big bag of classroom management tricks.
-No set of set of strategies works the same for all groups or all situations.
-So pick a few, try them, add some of your own, and switch it up.”
+It all boils down to this: To enjoy teaching, you need a big bag of classroom management tricks.